Ladsgroup/reference-island/docs/pipeline.md

 [[Code]](../wikidatarefisland/services/external_identifier_formatter.py)

 This service takes in a string representation of an external id property and attempts to output a formatted URL  for an external resource, as well as reference metadata according to the Wikidata mapping.
 See [`ResourceBlob`](result.md#resourceblob) for output.
-If no formatter is found is found the formatter returns `false`.
+If no formatter is found the service returns `false`.

 ### Schema.org Data Normalizer